Damnval/gigco_ce/README.md

-# API promotion-entrant Coding Exam.
+# API GIGCO Coding Exam.

 This repository is a coding exam for gigco.
 This repository will show the skill level and general knowledge about PHP and RESTful APIs using the Laravel framework.